saumya-pivotaldesign/helloPods/README.md

-UI on Storyboard
+Hello Cocoapods
 ================
-A UI done with Storyboard.
+A UI done with Storyboard and [Cocoapods][5] for dependency management.

 ### URL Schemes integrated
 Please check [this][4] page in iOS device with this application installed to view URL Schemes in action.